YagmurSak/FLO-RFM-Analysis-and-CLTV-Prediction/README.md

 customer_value_total_ever_online: The total amount paid by the customer for online shopping

-customer_value_total_ever_online: The total amount paid by the customer for online shopping

 interested_in_categories_12: The customer's last List of categories shopped in the last 12 months